will-henney/teresa-turtle-paper-overleaf/README.md

 # teresa-turtle-paper-overleaf
 NGC 6210 paper.
 Synced with the version owned by Tere on Overleaf

+## Work on the revised version

+* Log of progress on dealing with the referee's points: <./turtle-submit.org>
+* Draft of reply to referee: <ref-reply.md>

+## Procedure for syncing with overleaf

 Assuming changes have been made both to overleaf version and to version on my laptop:

 1. Push changes from overleaf to github